 The applicant is requesting to construct a two-story garage and guest suite being 985 sqft.
 The B-3 District allowed for an accessory dwelling unit.
 The proposed structure is in accordance with Section 8.1.14 Supplemental Regulations for Accessory Dwelling Units.
 Should the building be converted into Commercial uses the State Fire Marshall requires a 10' setback between buildings.
-To maintain the required 10' of space between the two buildings, the guest suite will encroach into the south setback by 4'-7".
+To maintain the required 10' of space between the two buildings, the guest suite will encroach into the south setback by 5'-4".

 The lot has a frontage of 98' requiring 16' side setbacks.
-The proposed garage and guest suite would encroach into the setback by 4'-7" leaving a setback distance of 11'-4".
+In an updated site plan submitted by KVS architecture on April 19th the proposed garage and guest suite would encroach into the setback by 5'-4" leaving a setback distance of 10'-8".
 The building can not utilize the flex due to the existing buildings encroachment into the setback.
 The accessory structure would be compliant with the flexibility.